Zonnev/elementaryos-thunderbird-theme/README.md

 ## 🚧 Work in progress

-For now this theme only supports a manual install.
-The Thunderbird theme supports all window control layouts set in Pantheon Tweaks.
-We want to make an install script which automatically selects the window control layout in use and will make installing the Thunderbird theme much more easy.

 - I have added a `userChrome.css` for **Thunderbird Beta** in the folder `Thunderbird Beta theme`.